 The Grass River Claims (GRC) spans 27 total individual claims by Foremost Lithium in the Snow Lake Manitoba mining district.
-The region was originally a site of mineral exploration for base metal massive sulfides, gold, uranium and lithium in the 1950’s.
+The region was originally a site of mineral exploration for base metal massive sulphides, gold, uranium, and lithium in the 1950s.
 Today, Foremost Lithium aims to bring modern geophysical and geochemical technologies as well as strong working-capital to the exploration of the GRC.
 The intention will be to take advantage of these lithium assets and respond to market opportunities promptly to generate shareholder value.

-- Drilling Potential: Various pegmatites are already visible in the region, and 7 pegmatite dykes bearing spodumene have been indicated by drilling.
+- Drilling Potential: Various pegmatites are already visible in the region, and seven pegmatite dykes bearing spodumene have been indicated by drilling.

-- Combining Old and New: Foremost Lithium will drill the targets indicated by historic and modern exploration data to be high-tonnage lithium deposits.
+- Combining Old and New: Foremost Lithium will drill the targets that historic and modern exploration data show to be high-tonnage lithium deposits.

-- Multi-Step Process: Foremost Lithium will commence exploration in the early Spring of 2022 by prospecting the outcrop areas for pegmatite, performing a Drone-Assisted Magnetic Survey, and using Mobile Metal Ions technology to find new drill targets.
+- Multi-Step Process: Foremost Lithium began exploration in the early spring of 2022, prospecting the outcrop areas for pegmatite, performing a drone-assisted magnetic survey, and using mobile metal ions technology to find new drill targets.

-- Favorable Market Conditions: Despite lingering supply deficits, the worldwide demand for lithium is skyrocketing, reaching 641,000 tonnes of lithium carbonate equivalent in 2022 despite a supply of only 636,000.
-The price of lithium carbonate in China is up 531 percent this year as well.
+- Favourable Market Conditions: Despite lingering supply deficits, the worldwide demand for lithium is skyrocketing, reaching 641,000 tonnes of lithium carbonate equivalent in 2022 despite a supply of only 636,000.

 Jean Lake Lithium-Gold Project

-Foremost Lithium staked its claims in lithium and gold in the Jean Lake property, consisting of 5 claims spanning 2,500 acres.
-Without any modern exploration since 1942, the property boasts an unparalleled amount of drill potential for high-grade lithium, especially along the Beryl Pegmatite Lithium Trend.
+Foremost Lithium staked its claims in lithium and gold in the Jean Lake property, consisting of five claims spanning 2,500 acres.
+Without any modern exploration since 1942, the property boasts an unparalleled amount of drill potential for high-grade lithium, especially along the beryl pegmatite lithium trend.